 Certificate Physical and Human Geography – G.C.
 Leong

-Remember that in polity questions asked are both static and dynamic in nature.
-So, give importance to any significant judgements given by the courts, any new bills and acts passed by the Parliament, etc. Always relate what you read to the UPSC Syllabus.
+Remember that in polity questions asked are both static and dynamic.
+So, give importance to any significant judgements delivered by the courts, any new bills and acts passed by the Parliament, etc. Always relate what you read to the UPSC Syllabus.